rossmoody/link-roamer/README.md

 click "Load unpacked", and choose the `dist/v3-manifest` folder.

 When you make changes in src the background script and any content script will reload automatically.

 ---

+## Open source

+This extension is open source and doesn't collect any information from users.
+It's free, and made available because I enjoy making useful things for the web.

+Please consider contributing with an idea, bug fix, or feature request.

+---